gskorokhod/polyquine/README.md

 For example, when you are parsing a DSL at compile time and outputting the constructed (and possibly simplified / transformed) AST as the result of your macro call.

 See [this PR](https://github.com/conjure-cp/conjure-oxide/pull/710) as proof that this use case is not completely made up.

-# TODO

-- More testing
-- Skipping or overriding implementation for fields.

 # Production readiness